-The area is characterised by dry climate due to which the presence of moisture in the atmosphere is very low.
-Consecutive years with low rainfall results in drought situations.
-This results in a severe scarcity of water leading to a crisis of drinking water, water and fodder for cattle, agriculture and industries.
+The area is characterized by a dry climate due to which the presence of moisture in the atmosphere is very low.
+Consecutive years with low rainfall result in drought situations.
+This results in a severe scarcity of water leading to a crisis of drinking water, water, and fodder for cattle, agriculture, and industries.
 The resulting poverty has led to the people of the area felling trees, according to the account given by Arun Ghosh in the journal article, ‘Drought: The Rajasthan Scenario’, published by the Economic & Political Weekly.
-A paper by James MacDonald mentions that treeless tropical areas are hotter as they are not able to retain moisture and experiences evaporation from the soil and transpiration from the trees faster.
-Lesser trees lead to lesser absorption of CO2, greater forest fires, severe water crisis, leading to further degradation of the forests.
+A paper by James MacDonald mentions that treeless tropical areas are hotter as they are not able to retain moisture and experience evaporation from the soil and transpiration from the trees faster.
+Lesser trees lead to lesser absorption of CO2, greater forest fires, and a severe water crisis, leading to further degradation of the forests.

-Rajasthan is in the grip of water crisis with 19 out of 33 districts facing water scarcity and drought conditions.
+Rajasthan is in the grip of a water crisis with 19 out of 33 districts facing water scarcity and drought conditions.
 The Revenue Department has identified 17,000 out of 44,672 villages as "famine-affected areas".
-The main source of drinking water in Bhilwara water comes from the Meja dam.
+The main source of drinking water in Bhilwara water comes from the Meja Dam.
 Scanty monsoon fills up to 0.61% of the dam's capacity.
-As a result, the city receives less than 260 lakh litres of water daily against the demand of 513 lakh litres of water.
-Officials of public health engineering department supply water via train/ferry (up to 25 lakh litres of water).
-Plantation of trees in this drought-prone region is expected to improve water table.
+As a result, the city receives less than 260 lakh liters of water daily against the demand for 513 lakh liters of water.
+Officials of the public health engineering department supply water via train/ferry (up to 25 lakh litres of water).
+The plantation of trees in this drought-prone region is expected to improve the water table.

 Trees species planted here include Acacia nilotica (Babool), Azardirachta indica (neem), Pongamia pinnata (karanj), Butea monosperma (khakhra), Albizia leebeck (siris), Holoptelea integrifolia (churel), Dalbergia sissoo (shisham) and Ziziphus spp (ber) etc.